AlexAxenti/School-Projects/Project1/README.md

 ## Feature FIXME Log
 Description: This feature will find every file in your repo that contains the word '#FIXME' in its last line.
-These files will then be recorded into a new file (or overwritting the existing file) named fixme.log.
+These files will then be recorded into a new file (or overwritting an existing file) named fixme.log.

 Execution: To execute this file, arg1 when calling the script must be '1' as such:

-	./CS1XA3/Project01/project_analyze 1
+	./project_analyze 1

 Reference:
 How to find the last line of a file: https://kb.iu.edu/d/acrj